Microwave

 review

-I ran tests for an Microwave with the following inputs:
+I ran tests for a Microwave with these inputs:

 the inputs gave me this truth table